ut-ims-robotics/youbot_ux/README.md

 $ cd ~/catkin_ws/src
 $ git clone https://github.com/naoki-mizuno/ds4_driver.git
 ```
 To attach and connect the DualShock 4 controller to the on-board controller, go to Ubuntu's bluetooth settings, hold the PS button (button in the middle of 2 analog sticks) and the share button until it starts blinking rapidly.
 After the controller's LED starts blinking, a "Wireless Controller" should show up on the Ubuntu's bluetooth devices menu.
 Click on it and it should connect.
+When connected, the LED on the controller should be solid blue.

 At this point, build the workspace: